Life-saving health checks at work trial to come to Kent

 Businesses large and small across a range of industries including building, transport, hospitality and social care sectors, will be involved.

-Overall, it is hoped the initiative will enable more than 130,000 people aged 40 to 74, including 3,800 in Kent, to get easy, convenient checks, for heart disease, stroke, diabetes, kidney disease, and some cases of dementia.
+Overall, it is hoped the initiative will enable more than 130,000 people, including 3,800 in Kent, to get convenient checks for a range of conditions including heart disease, stroke, diabetes, kidney disease, and some cases of dementia.

-If needed, participants will be helped to get treatment or take preventative action to reduce the risk of ill health in the future.
-Smoking, diet, fitness and how much alcohol you drink can all affect the chances of getting serious diseases like CVD.
+If needed, participants will be helped to get treatment, or take preventative action, to reduce the risk of ill health in the future.

 The pilot follows findings that people having CVD events are getting younger.
-Around 1 in 3 people who have a heart attack, and 1 in 4 strokes, are in people of working age, with a third of stroke survivors not returning to work afterwards.
+Around 1 in 3 people who have a heart attack, and 1 in 4 strokes, are in people of working age.
+A third of stroke survivors currently never return to work.

 And while over 16 million people are eligible for a NHS Health Check every five years, latest data shows only 40% of those offered a check had one – though checks prevent premature deaths through early diagnosis.